aristizabal95/SinestesIA/README.md

 2. Have the Kinect running with `./bin/main`
 3. Start the Interpreter with `python3 mains/interpreter.py`

-## Running the dream generation
+## Running the dream generator
 The `mains/dream.py` script generates sequences of dance and music.
 To run it you must
 1. Open `pd/performer.pd` with Pure Data
-2. Start the Dream generation with `python3 mains/dream.py`
+2. Start the Dream generator with `python3 mains/dream.py`
-3. Optionally, set the duration of each dream with the argument `-l` (default: 150) and use `-r` to specify wether the program should add random influences to the dream generation or not (default: 0)
+3. Optionally, set the duration of each dream with the argument `-l` (default: 150) and use `-r` to specify wether the program should add random influences to the dream generation or not (default: 1)
 Example:
-`python3 mains/dream -l 300 -r 1 # Make the length of each dream 300 and allow for randomness in the dreams`
+`python3 mains/dream -l 300 -r 0 # Make the length of each dream 300 and disable randomness in the dreams`